passion fruit curd

-This passion fruit or granadilla curd is the perfect balance of sweetness to tart, is very easy to make, and is a wonderful decadent treat in summer.
+This passion fruit or granadilla curd is the perfect balance of sweetness to tart, is very easy to make, and is a wonderfully decadent treat in summer.

 The next debate with myself was should I use the pips or should I strain them out?
 I know some people are not fond of the pips, so decided to try both ways.